NISSAN CVT TRANSMISSION

 HOW DO I KNOW IF MY CVT TRANSMISSION IS DEFECTIVE?

-Your Nissan vehicle may be a lemon if Nissan or its dealerships couldn’t fix the faulty parts within a “reasonable” number of attempts.
-Common Nissan CVT transmission problems include:
+If you’re a Nissan owner, your vehicle may be a lemon if Nissan or its dealerships couldn’t fix the faulty parts within a “reasonable” number of attempts.
+Common Nissan transmission problems include:

 - Delayed Acceleration